digidem/comapeo-core/src/datastore/README.md

 ## Purpose

-The `DataStore` class is an API over a CoreManager namespace, responsible for reading blocks for indexing from all cores in a namespace; writing new documents to the namespace writer core, and reading existing documents from any core in the namespace based on the `versionId`. `DataStore` does not write documents to an index, it only reads them for indexing - it will call the `IndexWriter.batch()` function with entries that are read from cores in the namespace that the datastore manages.
-Writes will only resolve once `IndexWriter.batch()` resolves (e.g. once a document has been written to the SQLite index tables).
+The `DataStore` class is an API over a CoreManager namespace, responsible for reading blocks for indexing from all cores in a namespace; writing new documents to the namespace writer core, and reading existing documents from any core in the namespace based on the `versionId`. `DataStore` does not write documents to an index, it only reads them for indexing - it will call the `batch()` constructor option with entries that are read from cores in the namespace that the datastore manages.
+Writes will only resolve once `batch()` resolves (e.g. once a document has been written to the SQLite index tables).

 ## Usage